Dobbiaco and the Tre Cime

 Tour codes: 53080

-Our Adagio Plus holidays are great for those seeking a more active holiday experience, with a slightly more challenging terrain, but in keeping with our easy going Adagio pace.
+Our Adagio Plus holidays are great for those seeking a more active holiday experience, with slightly more challenging terrain, but in keeping with our easy-going Adagio pace.

-Welcome to some of the best scenery and walking in the breathtakingly beautiful Dolomites and in particular, the Tre Cime di Lavaredo, or Three Peaks as they are sometimes known.
-For those of you who are unfamiliar with the name, the Three Peaks is the name for the iconic trio of rock formations that are one of the most famous sights of not only South Tyrol but Italy itself.
+For those of you who are unfamiliar, the Three Peaks is the nickname for the iconic trio of rock formations that are one of the most famous sights, not only in South Tyrol but in all of Italy.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.

 NOTE: Itineraries and Holiday Information Sheets can vary by a specific date chosen

 Itinerary & Travel

 Whilst every effort will be made to adhere to the outlined itinerary and advertised programme, local conditions can change due to weather or other unforeseen circumstances.
 This may mean that routes and timings need to be amended or the order of days may change, sometimes at short notice.
 All local transport costs, entrance fees and tipping to local providers are included in the cost of your holiday.